bkoprucu/jekyll4test/_posts/2024-01-06-Avoiding-Missing-Signal-On-Container-Shutdown.md

 /bin/sh./docker-entrypoint.sh
 ```

-Container manager stops the container by sending a SIGKILL signal, after a timeout.
+After a timeout, container manager stops the container by sending a SIGKILL signal.
 Since the application starts successfully, the problem may go unnoticed.

 ## Fixing with `exec`